hathitrust/holdings-backend/format_and_overlap_determination.md

 **Public Domain vs In-Copyright**
 : For cost allocation purposes, HT Items with access "allow" in the Hathifiles are considered "public domain" and access "deny" are considered "in copyright".
 Rationale for the "allow" and "deny" found in the Hathifiles is underdefined.

+**Member vs Organization**
+: Members are those organizations found in the ht_billing_members with "status" equal to 1.
+Only organizations that are members are used in the cost calculations.

 **Target Cost**
 : Set by the Board and Executive Director.
 Portion of the budget to be paid for by HT Item allocations.